jonlpersson/ed-latimore/site/_drafts/the-tao-of-jeet-kune-do-21-quotes--6-big-ideas.md

 ## **Total comprehension**

-* "The height of cultivation runs to simplicity.
-Half-way cultivation runs to ornamentation."
+* **"The height of cultivation runs to simplicity.
+Half-way cultivation runs to ornamentation."**<br><br>You understand a subject well when you no longer overcomplicate your explanation of it.
+You've grasped a skill when you no longer make extra moves while executing.
+You've mastered your emotions when you experience as long as necessary, and no longer.<br><br>A sign of cultivation is efficiency and a sign of efficiency is simplicity.
+However, when you don't know something well enough to simplify, you're left but no choice but to make it more complicated.
+This often isn't intentional.
+Rather, it's merely the result of confusion and inefficient connections between the supporting skills and knowledge.<br><br>​​​​​​​This can only be fixed with training, reflection, and repetition.&nbsp;
 * "We shall find the truth when we examine the problem.
 The problem is never apart from the answer.
 The problem is the answer — understanding the problem dissolves the problem."
 * "Awareness has no frontier; it is a giving of your whole being, without exclusion.
 Concentration is a narrowing down of the mind.
 But we are concerned with the total process of living and to concentrate exclusively on any particular aspect of life, belittles life."
 * "When you partially understand something, you make everything more complicated and add the extraneous."